 Essays should be placed in the art history assignment box in the ground floor foyer of Old Kirk by 5pm on the due date unless otherwise directed.
 No assignments will be accepted after October 18 without prior arrangement.
-If you are in any doubt about your ability to meet this deadline you must see your tutor or course coordinator immediately.
-Essays will be marked by your tutor.
+If you are in any doubt about your ability to meet this deadline you must see your course coordinator immediately.
+Essays will be marked by your course coordinator.
 A second opinion may be requested in the final assessment of any piece of written work.
-Essays will be returned in tutorials or available from the Art History office.
+Blackboard will announce when essays are available from the Art History office.